psycopg/psycopg/docs/copy.rst

     with cursor.copy("COPY table_name (col1, col2) FROM STDIN") as copy:
         # pass data to the 'copy' object using write()/write_row()

-You can compose a dynamically a COPY statement by using objects from the `psycopg3.sql` module:
+You can compose a COPY statement dynamically by using objects from the `psycopg3.sql` module:

 .. code:: python